JosuaKrause/redipy/README.md

 The current limitations of `redipy` are:

 - Not all Redis commands are supported yet: This will eventually be resolved.
-- The API differs slightly: Most notably stoerd values are always strings (i.e., the bytes returned by redis are decoded as utf-8).
+- The API differs slightly: Most notably stored values are always strings (i.e., the bytes returned by redis are decoded as utf-8).
 - The semantic of redis functions inside scripts has been altered to feel more natural coming from python: Redis functions inside lua scripts often differ